ItzOratotITA/itzoratotita.github.io/pack/index.md

 [Go to Downloads](#downloads)

-This resource pack improves your pvp experience by increasing visibility, along with some little funny textures, some recolors and also more useful cool stuff from Vanilla Tweaks.
+This resource pack improves your PvP experience by increasing visibility, along with some little funny textures, some recolors and also more useful cool stuff from Vanilla Tweaks.
 A lot of vanilla tweaks.
 This texture pack is a mix of different texture packs made by other people and some features I made myself.
 This resource pack works with:

 - [VulkanMod](https://modrinth.com/mod/vulkanmod) ([Glowier Glow](https://vanillatweaks.net/picker/resource-packs/) won't work according to VT, but I haven't tested that)